swagger-autogen/swagger-autogen/README.md

 const outputFile = './path/swagger-output.json'
 const endpointsFiles = ['./path/endpointsUser.js', './path/endpointsBook.js']

-// NOTE: if you use the express 'Router', you must pass in the
+// NOTE: if you use the express Router, you must pass in the
 // 'endpointsFiles' only the root file where the route starts.

 swaggerAutogen(outputFile, endpointsFiles, doc)